 Dividends and other company distributions: UK Real Estate Investment Trusts: property income distributions

-CTA10/S548 provides that in general distributions from the tax-exempt profits of a UK-REIT are taxable as profits of a UK property business, chargeable under Part 3 of ITTOIA05, in the case of a shareholder chargeable to income tax.
+CTA10/S548 provides that (in general) distributions from the tax-exempt profits of a UK-REIT are treated as profits of a UK property business chargeable (in the case of a shareholder chargeable to income tax) under ITTOIA05/PART3.
 For the taxation of a shareholder chargeable to corporation tax, see GREIT08525 (SAIM20000).

 PIDs are separate from other property income

-A UK-REIT distribution is treated as profits of a separate business from any other Schedule A or UK property business that the shareholder may have.
+A UK-REIT distribution is treated as profits of a business separate from any other UK property business that the shareholder may have.
 Receipts of distributions from different UK-REITs are treated as receipts of the same business.
-This means that losses on other rental business of a shareholder can not be off-set against distributions from a UK-REIT.
+This means that losses on other rental business of a shareholder can not be set-off against distributions from a UK-REIT.

 This treatment of the UK-REIT distributions as deriving from a separate business is extended to the share of the distribution received by a partner in a partnership which is a shareholder in a UK-REIT.

 The tax treatment as property income will continue to apply after the company has left the regime in respect of distributions deriving from profits that were tax-exempt within the regime.